jlewi/foyle/docs/content/en/docs/tech-notes/tn012_costs.md

 Table 1.
 Results of measuring token usage and cost per session on some of my recent queries.

 The results in Table 1. indicate that the bigger win is likely to come from reducing the amount of context and thus token usage rather than reducing the number of completions generated.
 Based on table 1 it looks like we could at best reduce the number of LLM calls by 2x-4x.
 For comparison, it looks like input token is typically 100x our output tokens.
 Since we ask the model to generate a single code block (although it may generate more), we can use the output tokens as a rough estimate of the number of tokens in a typical cell.
 This suggests we are using ~10-100 cells of context for each completion.
 This is likely way more than we need.

 ## Discussion

 ### Long Documents

-I think the outliers in the results in Table 1, e.g. `01J83RZGPCJ7FJKNQ2G2CV7JZV` which cost \$.36 can be explained by long documents.
+I think the outliers in the results in Table 1, e.g. `01J83RZGPCJ7FJKNQ2G2CV7JZV` which cost \$.36, can be explained by long documents.
 I use a given markdown document to take running notes on a topic.
 So the length of the document can grow quite long leading to a lot of context being sent to Claude.

-In some cases, earlier portions of the document are highly relevant for example
+In some cases, earlier portions of the document are highly relevant.
+Consider the following sequence of actions:

 * I come up with a logging query to observe some part of the system
 * The result shows something surprising
 * I run a bunch of commands to investigate whats happening
 * I want to rerun the logging query

-In this case, the cell containing the earlier query can provide useful context.
+In this case, the cell containing the earlier query can provide useful context for the current query.

-However, in Foyle since learning happens online, relying on learning to index the earlier cell(s) and retrieve the relevant ones might be a more cost effective mechanism than relying on a huge context window.
+Including large portions of the document may not be the most token efficient way to make that context available to the model.
+In Foyle since learning happens online, relying on learning to index the earlier cell(s) and retrieve the relevant ones might be a more cost effective mechanism than relying on a huge context window.

 ### How much context should we use?

 If we set a budget for sessions than we can use that to put a cap on the number of input tokens.

 Lets assume we want to spend ~ \$.01 on input tokens per session.
-This suggestions we should use ~3333 input tokens per session.
+This suggests we should use ~3333 input tokens per session.

 If we assume ~6 completions per session then we should use a max of ~555 input tokens per completion.

 We currently limit the context based on characters to [16000](https://github.com/jlewi/foyle/blob/5f30c461b1f178474d23e08a5bca073ca93724f8/app/pkg/agent/agent.go#L48) which should be ~8000 tokens (assuming 1 token = 2 characters)

 ### num_generate_traces with outliers

 A cell with a really high number of completions (e.g. 24) is likely to be a cell that a user spends a long time writing.
-For me at least, this cells tend to correspond to cells where I'm "thinking" and not necessarily expressing intents that should be turned into commands.
+For me at least, these cells tend to correspond to cells where I'm writing exposition and not necessarily expressing intents that should be turned into commands.
 So in the future we might want to consider how to detect this and limit completion generation in those calls.